DavidGitter/nifi-opa-plugin/README.md

 <h1 align="center"> OPA-Authorizer for Apache NiFi</h1> <br>

 > [!IMPORTANT]
-> This plugin is currently under development and should not yet be used in a productive environment.
+> This plugin is currently under development.
+The use in a productive environment should be treated with caution.

 ## Table of Contents